nogi-ogi/xwordui/README.md

 ![Alt text](/readmestuff/word_query.png?raw=true "word prompt mockup")

-- this could hit googles list API to fill in other related words --  green button would this
+- this could hit googles list API to fill in other related words green button would this
-- ask user to pick a puzzle layout, something like: http://www.onlinecrosswords.net/layout-730.png
+- ask user to pick a puzzle layout, something like: http://www.onlinecrosswords.net/layout-730.png in progress
--   in progress
 - 'go' button
-- some display of the algorithm's progress as words are added4
+- some display of the algorithm's progress as words are added

 2) Word placement algorithm
 - port the javascript to java/swift